Centennial High School (Oregon): Activities

-Centennial's marching band has won the Portland Grand Floral Parade more than 20 times, including 15 times consecutively.
+Centennial's marching band has won the Portland Grand Floral Parade more than 20 times, including 12 times consecutively.
 The band's 2000 fall field show, "Gloria", held the record for the highest scoring show in the Northwest Marching Band Circuit.

 Centennial's Future Business Leaders of America chapter has won the 6A Chapter of the Year title for five years in a row.

 In 2016, a Centennial High School senior Grace Ramstad was crowned the 2016 Rose Festival Queen.

+As of 2025, the centennial High School has multiple active clubs; Band, Choir, Drama, FBLA, HTAC, Key club, MECHA, Racquetball, Speech and Debate, Student Council, Yearbook, Book club, Screen Printing club, Homework and Tutoring, and Spanish language Arts.

 Sports

 Centennial hosts a track meet called the Centennial Invitational, which is one of the largest high school track meets in the region.